jmcconne10/tracker-website/README.md

 # medicine
-App to track when someone take their medicine and sends alerts when it doesn't happn
+App to track when someone take their medicine and sends alerts when it doesn't happen